Risk assessment are essential to workplace safety, but what are they exactly?

-Without a risk assessment, your workplace could well be breaking the law.
+Without a risk assessments, your workplace could well be breaking the law.
 Yet, the reason you might not have performed a risk assessment might not be because you’re trying to be dangerous.
 It could simply be because you don’t know what a risk assessment is.

 A risk assessment is not just a safety inspection.
 A risk assessment is an evaluation of all the potential dangers in your workplace, followed by a series of planned actions designed to remove, reduce and minimise those risks.
-Every business in the UK with more than five employees is legally required to perform a risk assessment — from a local bakery to the BBC.
+Every business in the UK with more than five employees is legally required to perform a risk assessments — from a local bakery to the BBC.

 A workplace safety inspection is a different thing entirely, though it’s also important.
 It involves checking for damage on a specific piece of work equipment and figuring out whether or not that piece of work equipment needs some kind of repair.

-How is a risk assessment performed?
+How is a Risk Assessment Performed?